For Parent · Child care

 What if I don't understand a specific citation code?

 ReadyRule's violation pages explain each regulation code in plain English.
-You can also find common codes in our guide to daycare citation types.
+You can also find common codes in our guide to what Type A citations mean and our overview of the top 10 citation types.